Monica Meehan Berg never knew that her father had stashed away the yellowed flag of Japan that ended up on her Torrance doorstep.

 But Berg decided selling wasn't an option.

-These flags were handed out decades ago to Japanese soldiers heading
+These flags were handed out decades ago to Japanese soldiers heading off to war, giving them a chance to collect signatures from friends, family members and co-workers.

 "They would take a brush and ink and generally put their names on the flag," said Michael Bortner, a Florida dentist and World War II historian who has published a book on Good Luck Flags and owns many himself.